matuteiglesias/journal/content/Dev/2023-12-29_Configured_HTML_to_PDF_conversion_with_wkhtmltopdf.md

 **🕒 03:05–03:30**
 **🏷️ Labels**: HTML, CSS, Wkhtmltopdf, PDF, Margins
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to configure HTML documents for conversion to PDF using CSS styles and wkhtmltopdf, addressing both style application and troubleshooting.
+The session aimed to configure HTML documents for conversion to PDF using CSS styles and wkhtmltopdf, addressing both style application and [[troubleshooting]].

 ### Key Activities
 - Adjusted margins in HTML documents using CSS to ensure proper PDF conversion.